tthorntone/AdNauseam-Wiki/Myth:-µBlock-is-just-slightly-less-resource-intensive-than-Adblock-Plus.md

 - Disregarding the [contributed memory footprint to web pages](https://github.com/gorhill/uBlock/wiki/Contributed-memory-usage:-benchmarks-over-time)
 - Comparing memory footprint after extensions have run for a significantly different amount of time
 - Using memory footprint figures after one of the extension has performed a one-time resource-intensive task (updating filter lists, etc.)
+- Not taking into account the amount of filters in both extensions